vehemont/nvdlib/docs/source/index.rst

 For more information on the NIST NVD API for CPE and CVEs, see the documentation here: https://nvd.nist.gov/General/News/New-NVD-CVE-CPE-API-and-SOAP-Retirement

+This product uses data from the NVD API but is not endorsed or certified by the NVD.

 .. note:: NVDLib version 0.5.3 now includes `NIST NVD rate limiting recommendations <https://nvd.nist.gov/developers>`_.
 Requests will now sleep for 6 seconds to complete with no API key.
 Requests with an API key will sleep 0.6 seconds.
    Get an API key here (free): https://nvd.nist.gov/developers/request-an-api-key